bml1g12/benchmarking_multiprocessing_np_array_comms/README.md

 4. mp.Array (shared memory) with mp.Queue for metadata
 5. mp.Array (shared memory) with mp.Pipe for metadata
 6. threading.Thread with queue.Queue for sharing arrays.

+It implements two benchmarks:

+1. ("queue_benchmarking") Passing an image numpy array from a producer to a consumer
+2. ("demo_application_benchmarking") Passing an image numpy array from many producers to a single consumer, which could then go on to, for example, stich the images into a real-time grid.

+And includes a few implementations of the same the [Ray library](https://docs.ray.io/en/latest/index.html).

+In these benchmarks, an `time.sleep()` is used on the Producer; when this occurs during the multithreading benchmarks, other threads can jump into action and make use of the CPU, so its a good emulation of I/O bound Producer.
+As a result, multithreading comes out very fast here, if we have a CPU bound Producer then we can likely expect multiprocessing to trump the max speed.

+## How To Run

+`pip install requirements.txt`

+`pip install -e setup.py`

+`python array_benchmark/demo_application_benchmarking/main.py`

+`python array_benchmark/queue_benchmarking/main.py`

+## Output

+Timings can be found in the ./timings folder.